preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/footer/index.rst

 This is an ongoing preliminary documentation for functionality to come in Omnia 6.5.

-Here you can edit default footer settings for the business profile's workplace.
+Here you can edit  footer settings for the business profile's workplace.

 .. image:: workplace-footer-new.png